mtheoryx/drpoindexter/public-site/src/notes/docker-misunderstood-concepts/index.md

 1. Stream the education live on [my Twitch stream](https://www.twitch.tv/roberttables), and archive the VODs for future use.
 1. Ensure discovery and quick sharing when someone needs help.
 1. Formalise the content into more of a structured, logical progression curriculum.
-1. Solicity feedback from of others and curate examples
+1. Solicit feedback from of others and curate examples
 1. Sell all of it <3